bestia-dev-archived/cargo_crev_reviews_workspace/README.md

 But it is the best language for [Wasm/Webassembly](https://webassembly.org/).
 So let's combine this.
 I will make a rust [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) (multi-projects):

-1. CLI for a web server (microserver)
+1. CLI for a web server (micro-server)
 2. Wasm for the browser (chrome and similar)

 The web server CLI will access files, commands, libraries and maybe the network.
 This will work only in [Linux](https://en.wikipedia.org/wiki/Linux), but today Win10 has integrated Linux with [WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 It will work just fine on most common existing operating systems.